wing0night/wing0night/README.md

 - 🏢 Currently a junor student at Zhejiang Univ, major Chemistry/Automation.

 - 🛠️ Have some experience in developing embedded system, while I'm also a beginner on deep learning now.

-- ❤️ I love building interesting systems, and working on innovative topic
+- ❤️ Do interesting things and make the world better!

 - 💬 Visit [my Personal introduction](https://iw3ft6u1hzy.feishu.cn/wiki/I6Cpwu4GPiPWkbkKDAhcixhvnTd) to know more